 --- Pitch Your Book to a Literary Agent ---

 "Writing a book is something you do to get your life back." ~Richard Bach

-Not just for romance anymore, after eleven successful years of operation, The Wild Rose Press has expanded fields.
+Not just for romance anymore, after twelve successful years of operation, The Wild Rose Press has expanded fields.
 Melanie is looking for genres including, but not limited to: women’s fiction, mystery, thriller, historical fiction and erotica from 7,500 – 100,000 words.